 Human Enhancement.
-What’s that?
+What’s human enhancement?
+What is the definition?
 What’s wrong with improving yourself, whether with technology or supplements?
 This is because of the impact that the actions of an individual can have on society.
 This offers opportunities, but also risks and dangers.

 What is human enhancement?

 The definition of ‘human enhancement’ is the use of biomedical technologies that have purposes other than the cure or prevention of diseases.
 Consider, for example, bionic components such as in the movie Ghost in the Shell (image at the top).
 It is to enhance the human capabilities and functions.